Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 ## Installation

+When you first install the package, you may experience compiler errors due to lack of special scripting defines.
+Add the requested scripting defines to continue.

-Latios Framework 0.9 uses a custom transform system rather than Unity’s Transforms by default.
+Latios Framework 0.10 uses a custom transform system rather than Unity’s Transforms by default.
 This system will bake `GameObject` `Transform`s fine, but may pose compatibility issues with other ECS packages.
 If compatibility is a larger concern to you than the performance and feature advantages of this custom